 They are:

-So, one of the keys to creating a life that is fulfilling and filled with joy is to go to work on your own anxieties, and creating a road map to deal with them if they constantly set you back.
+So, one of the keys to creating a life that is fulfilling and filled with joy is to go to work on your own anxieties and create a road map to deal with them if they constantly set you back.

 Unfortunately, misery loves company when it comes to the four blocks mentioned above, and it can feel like a slippery slope sliding into a convoluted mess of all four.